Sharee Chapman

 Literary Pursuits

 The best antidote for writer's jam is to start writing.
 The right side of your brain will figure out the proper direction.
-Here are a few projects I'm currently working on.
-Let's see, which one should I describe first?
-For now, I'll concentrate on my series of early chapter books featuring two unlikely animal friends, Daphne and Priscilla.

 Her gorgeous sidekick, Priscilla, is a haughty, high-maintenance calico cat, who practices yoga, is a vegetarian, swings like a trapeze artist, and sleeps in expensive bowls.